Raj5222/Git-Reports-Script/README.md

 # 📘 Git Records

-`git-records` is a **global Git utility** that displays recent Git branches in a **clean, numbered, tabular format** with strict validation and professional error handling.
+`git-record` is a **global Git utility** that displays recent Git branches in a **clean, numbered, tabular format** with strict validation and professional error handling.

 It works from **any directory**, as long as you are inside a Git repository.